shaunpersad/redu/README.md

 });

 ```
+`createSubscriber's` first argument is `ComponentC`, the component you wish to wrap in a `SubscriberComponent`.

+The second argument is a function that you can use to derive and return a single object based on the `StoreComponent's` state, props, and actions.

+This object is then passed down to `ComponentC` as props.  `ComponentC` is now able to use aspects of the application-level state (`greeting`), as well as request changes to that state (`changeGreeting`).

 Note that, while we only chose to showcase `ComponentC`, we could create subscribers out of `ComponentA` or `ComponentB` as well, should they need to derive anything from the store.